 19 but to precious blood as of flawless and unspotted lamb, of Christ,

 But coming back around to the question of CV "ransom," you can see that the word translated in the KJV in only three instances as "ransom" is that __λυτρ__ word, which you can now see is tied in to the blood sacrifice of the Old Covenant in other uses of the same word.
 Therefore, the "ransom," was a "blood ransom."
-But, again, "ransom" is a loaded term which should probably not be used, because it conjures up the thought of "give the criminal the money he demands," and there is no "criminal" directly implied by the word (in fact, rather, we are the criminals who are pardoned; we cannot say "the devil made me do it").
-It is therefore clear that our sins are paid for by his blood (and the "life is in the blood," so he paid for our sins with his life), which is what we are calling the substitutionary atonement.
-So "substitutionary atonement" is both biblical and tied in to the KJV "ransom" word.
+But, again, "ransom" is a loaded term that should probably not be used, because it conjures up the thought of "give the criminal the money he demands," and there is no "criminal" directly implied by the word (in fact, rather, we are the criminals who are pardoned, and we cannot excuse ourselves with, "The devil made me do it.")
+It is therefore clear that our sins are paid for by his blood (and the "life is in the blood" [Lev 17:11], so he paid for our sins with his life), which is what we are calling the substitutionary atonement.
+So, "substitutionary atonement" is both biblical and tied in to the KJV "ransom" word.

 Then, conversely, if the _λυτρ_ words were to be consistently translated "ransom," then every other instance would need to be, too.
 In this case, for example, when Stephen lectures the Sanhedren in Acts 7, he calls Moses a λυτρωτην (Strong's G3086) in verse 35.
 Did Moses "ransom" Israel?
 No. He was a "liberator."
 Moses "loosed" Israel from bondage to Egypt.

 For the sense of "wrath" the second word (θυμος) is the better fit.